llvm/llvm-project/llvm/docs/AMDGPULLVMExtensionsForHeterogeneousDebugging.md

 stack element comes first on the left.

-If evaluation can result in a stack with fewer entries than required by an operation then the expression is not well-formed.
+If evaluation can result in a stack with fewer entries than required by an operation, then the expression is not well-formed.

 Each `<stack-binding>` is a pair of `<binding-identifier>`s.
 The first `<binding-identifier>` binds to the location description of the stack entry.